Galvus (Vildagliptin)

 Frequently Asked Questions

-Yes, you can take Galvus with or without food.
-Swallow the tablet whole.
+You can take Galvus with or without food.

-Be careful with alcohol as it increases the risk of lowering your blood sugar levels.
-Discuss alcohol consumption with your doctor.
+Be cautious with alcohol as it may lower your blood sugar levels.

 Important Disclaimer